-Premium Rates: Premium rates are in the annual health benefits materials, available online at etf.wi.gov.
+Premium Rates: Premium rates are available online at etf-wi.gov/insurance.

 Payment of Premiums:

 - State employees only: After you retire, if you are eligible, your employer will send a certification of your remaining sick leave credits to ETF.
 Refer to the Sick Leave Credit Conversion Program (ET-4132) brochure for more information.
 Your health insurance premiums will be paid in the following order: sick leave credits, deductions from your annuity, direct billing from the insurance provider. - Local employees only: Your insurance premiums will be paid in the following order: through your employer (if your employer offers post-retirement health insurance payments), deductions from your annuity, direct billing from the insurance provider.